 Because it also lacks

-System.Reflection.Emit, DLR languages such as IronPython won't run either.
+System.Reflection.Emit (which is also true of Mono for iOS), DLR languages such as IronPython won't run either.

 The privileged status of C# relative to other programming languages appears intended to encourage developers to program original, XNA-exclusive games from the ground up in C#.
 Such a game won't run on handheld devices without the Mono framework, a clone of .NET published by Novell.
 Novell does not make Mono for Android or iPhone affordable for hobbyists who have already graduated from college: the cheapest non-student package costs $400 for the first year and $250 for each additional year.